yorickpeterse/oga/doc/css_selectors.md

 ### :nth-of-type(n)

-The `:nth-of-type(n)` selector can be used to select a set of elements that has a set of preceding siblings with the same name.
+The `:nth-of-type(n)` pseudo class can be used to select a set of elements that has a set of preceding siblings with the same name.
 The arguments that can be used by this selector are the same as those mentioned in [:nth-child(n)][nth-childn].

 The matching order of this selector is the same as [:nth-child(n)][nth-childn].